Edexcel Geography Urbanisation Revision Notes

 Exam Questions

-Describe and explain the impacts of urbanisation on a city of your choice.
+Describe and explain the impacts of urbanisation on urban areas.
 [6 marks]

 6 marksView mark scheme hint▾

-Explain how migration contributes to urbanisation.
+Explain how rural-to-urban migration contributes to urbanisation.
 [4 marks]

 4 marksView mark scheme hint▾